I understand Senators McDowell and Bacik have spoken'

 With the greatest respect, the point I have made has been completely ignored.

 Let me reiterate it.
 Let us imagine a number of officers of the commission bringing proceedings in the High Court arising from the manner in which they are treated by the commission.
-They are seeking reinstatement, removal, compensation, damages or whatever.
+They are seeking reinstatement, removal, compensation, damages or whatever else.
 Those proceedings are commenced and settled.

 Moreover, public money may be spent.